neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 |----------------------------------------------------------------------------------------------
 ```

-Example of the configuration file contents:
+A sample configuration file is as follows:
 ```
 [rpc]
 bind = "0.0.0.0"